Census Dots

 Native American/Other

-Of the 180 places in Vermont, Shelburne is the 12th most populous.
+Shelburne is ranked the 12th most populous place in Vermont, out of 180 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Shelburne was ranked the 12th most populous place in the 2020 Census.

 Shelburne's White Population